 Introduction to Algorithms

-Hello.
 My name is Clifton Harness.
 I am a CEO.
 This doesn’t mean much, other than people are more likely to return my sales emails because they know who they are dealing with (maybe?).
 I have a B.Arch from The University of Texas (Hook ‘Em) and I worked in Real Estate Development for two years.
 I made the conscious decision to quit my job (a very fiscally irresponsible one) to do a software startup.
 TestFit was founded to help architects and developers get to the highest-and-best use for real estate (nearly) instantaneously.
-In this artfully written post I will describe four algorithms that we built, and how they stack up against Design Script (Dynamo).
+In this artfully written post, I will describe four algorithms that we built, and how they stack up against Design Script (Dynamo BIM in this case).

 What is an algorithm?
 Easy.
 It’s a list of steps to follow.
 You do them all the time, every day.
 Lets look at one together: Not waking up.

 - Realize sleepy time is now over

 - Heavy sigh